watermouth/RcppExamples/README.md

-Code Examples which shows how to use Rcpp package
+Code Examples which show how to use Rcpp package
 --